dhis2/dhis2-docs/src/commonmark/en/content/android/features-supported.md

 |Block entry form after completed|Prevents all edits to events after they have been completed.|✓|✓||
 |Event comments|Enables the user to add overall comments to an event.
 These comments are cumulative (new comments are added below existing comments).|&ndash|n/a||

-## Program with registration Tracked entity dashboard features
+## Program with registration: Tracked entity dashboard features
 |Feature|Description of feature|Status|Notes on implementation|
 |-|-|-|-|
 |Messaging|Enables users to send ad-hoc free-text messages to TEIs (e.g. patients) via SMS or email.|&ndash||